OpenVoiceOS/community-docs/docs/040-install_intro.md

   - raspOVOS provides the complete OVOS ecosystem on top of the official raspbian OS lite image.
     - The "headless" image (NO GUI)
       - Can be run on a RPi3b.
-      - This image will provide you with an experience similar to the origional [picroft](https://github.com/MycroftAI/enclosure-picroft)
+      - This image will provide you with an experience similar to the original [picroft](https://github.com/MycroftAI/enclosure-picroft)
     - The "GUI" image
       - Similar to the "headless" image, but has a GUI and specific packages installed for convenience.
       - Only runs on a RPi4, the RPi3 does not have enough power to run the GUI.